The Process of ADR Arbitration

 How the Arbitration & ADR Process Functions

-What is Arbitration in Law?
 Let’s go over the basics of how arbitration and the ADR process function.
 A claimant submits a demand for arbitration to begin the ADR process.
-This can also take place through a court order or stipulation to arbitrate.
+This can also take place through court order or stipulation to arbitrate.
 Next, the opposing party (respondent) can file a response related to the claim.
 The parties then must secure an arbitrator or panel of arbitrators (the tribunal).
 This way, a neutral arbitrator can review evidence.
 The arbitrator will also listen to the parties’ arguments.
 At the end of the ADR hearing process, the arbitrator will provide an award.
-That award will feature legal binding status that every court will uphold.
+That award will feature legally binding status that every court will uphold.
 How To Use Arbitrate in a Sentence?

 What Is the Difference Between ADR & Arbitration?